Feistel cipher: Construction details

 Then $(L_0, R_0)$ is the plaintext again.

 The diagram illustrates both encryption and decryption.
 Note the reversal of the subkey order for decryption; this is the only difference between encryption and decryption.

 Unbalanced Feistel cipher

 Unbalanced Feistel ciphers use a modified structure where $L_0$ and $R_0$ are not of equal lengths.
 The Skipjack cipher is an example of such a cipher.
 The Texas Instruments digital signature transponder uses a proprietary unbalanced Feistel cipher to perform challenge–response authentication.

 The Thorp shuffle is an extreme case of an unbalanced Feistel cipher in which one side is a single bit.
 This has better provable security than a balanced Feistel cipher but requires more rounds.

+There exists Type-1, Type-2, and Type-3 Feistel networks, where the Feistel function is one fourth the size of the block but operates a varying number of times within one round.

 Other uses

 The Feistel construction is also used in cryptographic algorithms other than block ciphers.
 For example, the optimal asymmetric encryption padding (OAEP) scheme uses a simple Feistel network to randomize ciphertexts in certain asymmetric-key encryption schemes.

 A generalized Feistel algorithm can be used to create strong permutations on small domains of size not a power of two (see format-preserving encryption).